Each year more and more bikes are stolen worldwide.

 Ask for receipts

 If the bike is a few years old then there might be legitimate reasons for the seller to not have the receipts, but it’s worth asking all the same.
-Lack of receipts by itself is not proof that the bike is stolen, but if they do have the receipts then that is a good sign that everything is above board.
+The lack of receipts by itself is not proof that the bike is stolen, but if they do have the receipts then that is a good sign that everything is above board.

 Ask when was the bike was last serviced?